Testing Center Semester Hours:

 Retake policy: Students cannot retake the writing assessment for one year, and they may only retake the math assessment once within one year.
 Tests may not be used to skip courses in a sequence.

 There is a CIS computer placement test available that allows a student with advanced computer skills to waive CIS 105 as a pre-requisite to taking higher level CIS courses.
-Students must complete four computer activities in one hour and 45 minutes with a score of 70% or higher to waive CIS 105.
+Students must pass with a score of 70% or higher to waive CIS 105.

 Students who would like to have test results forwarded to another school should provide school contact information, including address, phone number, and fax number.
 Students will also be asked to sign a Release of Results form which grants us permission to distribute placement results (under 18 requires parental signature).